TartuDen/BMR_Generator/README.md

 **Materials**
 1. In empty fields type names of the reagents / starting materials or solvents.

+### Body part
+Below header we have body part, it is one row that has 3 columns:
+**Sequence number**
+**Equipment**
+has 2 drop down menues:
+1. Equipment type - selecting among mani equipment.
+2. Type of Activity - based on selected equipment, populates with specific type of operations.
+**Description** - After selecting Equipmen type and Type of activity, this cell will be populated with respective operation.
+**Other** - here will be placeholders for recording actual data during the operaiton.

 Here's an example of how the process description is structured: